jdefrance7/ast-uavcan/README.md

 ### Broadcasts

-Broadcasts can be sent in one of two ways:
+Broadcasts can be sent in two ways:

 1. Using the generic broadcast function.
 Please note that the inout_transfer_id must be defined outside of this function and be declared static.
 Because of this, you cannot mix using the generic broadcast function and specific broadcast function for the same data types.